OU-Libraries/cdm-util-scripts/README.md

 In the above case, use `python` or `py`.

-On Linux or macOS Terminal (`$` is the prompt used here but yours might be different):
+On Linux or macOS Terminal (using `$` as a shorthand for whatever prompt appears on your machine):

 ```console
 $ python --version